AOx0/ProyectoIntegradorEq13/README.md

 For this project, considering all methods of this challenge, the one that will be chosen is a shopping cart as a problem, refering as a problem to solve through classes.
 All the challenge will be given as a standard C++ code in the .cpp and .h files.

-Standard uncoding UTF-8 and C++ library <iostream> and <stdlib.h>.
+Standard encoding UTF-8 and C++ library <iostream> and <stdlib.h>.
 All script files within established in the .gitignore will be ignored.

 Created by: